-Sam Claflin returned to Pembrokeshire this time with Gemma Arteton, Bill Nighy and Jeremy Irons to film the comedy Their Finest (due out 21st April 2017) Set in the 1940's it tells the story of filmmakers trying to make a patriotic film about Dunkirk, to boost morale during the Blitz.
+Sam Claflin returned to Pembrokeshire this time with Gemma Arterton, Bill Nighy and Jeremy Irons to film the comedy Their Finest.
+Set in the 1940’s it tells the story of filmmakers trying to make a patriotic film about Dunkirk, to boost morale during the Blitz.

-Movie stars Sam Claflin, Emilia Clarke and Matthew Lewis (Neville Longbottom of Harry Potter fame) arrived in Pembroke last spring to film the adaptation of Jojo Moyes best selling novel 'You before Me'
+Movie stars Sam Claflin, Emilia Clarke and Matthew Lewis (Neville Longbottom of Harry Potter fame) arrived in Pembroke to film the adaptation of Jojo Moyes best-selling novel ‘You before Me’